Nadine2016/knative/batch-tutorial.md

 4. Click **Create** to create the logging instance.
 5. Configure platform logs using one of the following ways:

+  * After you **Submit job** to run your next job, click **Add logging** from the job details page to configure platform logs.
+Select an IBM Log Analysis with LogDNA instance to receive platform logs.
+Select an instance for your region and click **Configure**.

   * [Configure platform logs](/docs/Log-Analysis-with-LogDNA?topic=LogDNA-config_svc_logs#config_svc_logs_ui) from the [Observability dashboard](https://cloud.ibm.com/observe/logging).
 Click **Configure platform logs**.
 Select an IBM Log Analysis with LogDNA instance to receive platform log data by specifying a region and your log instance.
 Click **Configure**.

-  * After you **Submit job** to run your job, click **Add logging** from the job run details page.
-Select an IBM Log Analysis with LogDNA instance to receive platform logs.
-Select an instance for your region.
-Click **Configure**.

-6. To confirm that platform logs are set for your region, check the [Observability dashboard](https://cloud.ibm.com/observe/logging).
+6. (Optional) To confirm that platform logs are set for your region, check the [Observability dashboard](https://cloud.ibm.com/observe/logging).

-7. Now that logging is enabled on the console for Coligo, the job definition page displays **Logging** instead of **Add logging**.
-Click **Logging** to open the LogDNA page for all [jobs that are run](##batch-runjob-ui)) using this job definition.
+7. Now that logging is enabled on the console for Coligo, whenever you [run a job](##batch-runjob-ui), you can click **Launch logging** from the job details page to open the LogDNA page for all jobs that are run using this job definition.

+After enabling logging, consider keeping the LogDNA window open to easily view your job log data.
+{: tip}

-#### Viewing job logs from the console
+#### Viewing job log data from the console
  {: #batch-viewjoblogdata-ui}

-You must enable job logs before you can view job logs from the console.
+You must enable job logs before you can view job log data from the console.

-* After clicking **Submit Job** to run your job, from the job run details page, click **Launch logging**.
+* After clicking **Submit Job** to run your job, from the job details page, click **Launch logging**.
 This action opens the LogDNA page where you can view your job run log data.

-* You can also view job logs from the job definition page.
-Click **Logs** to launch your LogDNA page for all jobs that are run using this job definition.

-Coligo automatically sets log filters depending on whether you are launching logs from the job definition page or from a specific job run details page.
+Coligo automatically sets log filters depending on whether you are launching logs from the job definition page or from a specific job details page.
 From the LogDNA page, you can modify and scope the preset filter to display log data at the job definition level or a more granular level of a specific job run.
 For example, the filter `_platform:Coligo app:myjob-jobrun-t6m7l` filters log data to the specific `myjob-jobrun-t6m7l` job run level; whereas, `_platform:Coligo app:myjob` scopes the log data to the job definition level.
 {: tip}

 ### Viewing job logs with the CLI